ReplicaTest/REPLica/documentation/TestSpecification.md

 - `Generated : Bool -> Expectation` allows you to build an `Expectation.Generated`.
 - `Exact : Text -> Expectation` allows you to build an `Expectation.ExactExp`.
-- `Contains : List Text -> Expectation` allows you to build an `Expectation.ContainsExp`
+- `Contains : List Text -> Expectation` allows you to build an `Expectation.ContainsExp`.
-- `BySource : Map Text ComplexExpectation -> Expectation` allows you to build an `Expectation.ComplexExpectation`.
+- `Contains : List Text -> Expectation` allows you to build a complex expectation with only a list of consecutive values to check.

 For `ComplexExpectation` there is an empty template:  `EmptyExpectation`.